carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                              atomicrmw that is               atomicrmw that is
                                                              being released.                 being released.

-                                                         2. buffer/global/flat_atomic    2. buffer/global_atomic
+                                                         2. buffer/global_atomic         2. buffer/global_atomic
                                                                                          3. s_waitcnt vm/vscnt(0)

-                                                                                           - If CU wavefront execution mode, omit vm/vscnt.
+                                                                                           - If CU wavefront execution
+                                                                                             mode, omit vm/vscnt(0).
-                                                                                           - Use vmcnt if atomic with
+                                                                                           - Use vmcnt(0) if atomic with
-                                                                                             return and vscnt if atomic
+                                                                                             return and vscnt(0) if
-                                                                                             with no-return.
+                                                                                             atomic with no-return.
                                                                                              waitcnt lgkmcnt(0).
                                                                                            - Must happen before
                                                                                              the following